qonceptual/QwikHttp/README.md

 ## Installation

+###Pods
 QwikHttp is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "QwikHttp"
 ```

+###Or add the source.
+If you have problems using the pod, or don't want to use cocoaPods, it will be as simple as adding the source from the project into your own.
+Currently, that is only one file (QwikHttp.swift)

+There are no external dependencies!

 ## Further Notes